SAP-samples/alm-demo-session/exercises/ex3/README.md

 ## Exercise 3.1 Instrument UI Application

 Let's start with the UI application.
-Here we have to add the FESR instrumentation to collect Frontend Statistics Records.
+Here we have to add the FESR instrumentation to collect Frontend Statistics Records automatically.

 ### Add FESR beacon to index.html
 In your project in VSCode expand alm-demo-app > ui > webapp and open the index.html file